Click on any picture to see a larger version

 comfortable new ones.
 The outside of the dome got new copper sheathing.

-And the whole thing was renamed the Samuel Oschin (“ocean”)
+And it got a new name: the Samuel Oschin (“ocean”)

 provided a significant portion of the private funding.
 Other parts of the